apache/usergrid/ugc/README.md

     $ gem install ugc

-Note: Requires Ruby 1.9.3+.
+Note: Requires Ruby 1.9.3+ or Ruby 2.0.
 If you have issues, check your version:

 	$ ruby -v